-Neither of us commute right now but I did for six years.
-The commute is not bad from Greenwich.
-I took the 6:02 am express train for years, which was a ~50 minute train ride.
-There are several express trains during peak travel but even the non express trains are less than an hour.
+Neither of us commutes right now but I did for six years.
+The commute to NYC is not bad from Greenwich.
+I took the 6:02 am express train for years, which was about a 50-minute train ride.
+There are several express trains during peak travel but even the non-express trains take less than an hour to get from Greenwich to NYC.
 I parked at the Greenwich train station across the street from L’Escale restaurant and it was super easy.
 There you do not need a parking permit but can pay daily.

-Any tips/advice you can give to someone who is looking to move to the area?
+Any tips/advice you can give to someone who is looking to move to Greenwich?

 Come visit!
 I always try to convince friends I know who are considering NYC suburbs to come spend time with us.
 I am biased but also feel blessed to live in such a great town with too many resources to count.
 I think there are many great options in southern Connecticut.
 I would say come out and spend a day.
 Greenwich in the spring and summer turns into such a cute beach town.